pandas-dev/pandas/doc/source/user_guide/io.rst

-  Note: ``index_col=False`` can be used to force pandas to *not* use the first column as the index, e.g. when you have a malformed file with delimiters at the end of each line. usecols : list-like or callable, default ``None`` Return a subset of the columns.
+  Note: ``index_col=False`` can be used to force pandas to *not* use the first column as the index, e.g. when you have a malformed file with delimiters at the end of each line.

+  The default value of ``None`` instructs pandas to guess.
+If the number of fields in the column header row is equal to the number of fields in the body of the data file, then a default index is used.
+If it is one larger, then the first field is used as an index. usecols : list-like or callable, default ``None`` Return a subset of the columns.
 If list-like, all elements must either be positional (i.e. integer indices into the document columns) or strings